-2.1.7 Death registry data
+3.3.2 Death registry data

 Death registry is a country's continuous and complete collection and recording of death information of its nationals.
-There are currently four systems for the collection of death information in China: the National Center for Disease Control and Prevention, the National Health Commission, the Ministry of Public Security, and the Ministry of Civil Affairs.
-Death registry data contain all information in the death certificates, including the detailed cause and time of death.
-These databases provide a data source that produces cause-specific death rates.
+There are currently four systems for the collection of death information in China belonging to the National Center for Disease Control and Prevention, the National Health Commission, the Ministry of Public Security, and the Ministry of Civil Affairs, respectively.
+Death registry data contain all information in the death certificates, including the detailed cause and date of death.
+These databases provide a data source that produces cause-specific death rates and clinical outcomes of critical illness.

-2.1.8 Patient reported outcome data
+3.3.2 Patient reported outcome data

-Patient Reported Outcomes (PRO) are measurements and evaluations of disease outcomes as reported by patients themselves, including symptoms, physiological and psychological reactions, and medical service satisfaction.
+Patient Reported Outcomes (PRO) are measurements and evaluations of disease outcomes reported by patients themselves, including symptoms, physiological and psychological reactions, and medical service satisfaction.
 PROs have become increasingly important for drug evaluation.
 PROs can be recorded on paper or electronically, and the latter is referred to as electronic PRO (ePRO).
 The rise and application of ePRO make it possible for PRO to connect with EMR systems and form a comprehensive data flow at the patient level.

-2.1.9 Personal health surveillance data from mobile devices
+3.3.2 Personal health surveillance data from mobile devices

 Personal health surveillance data can be collected through mobile devices (such as smartphone, wearable devices) in real time.
 Generally, such data are generated in the course of self-managed health programs, monitoring of patients with chronic diseases by medical institutions, or evaluation of insured individuals by medical insurance companies.
 These data are usually stored in the data systems of wearable device companies, the database of medical institutions, or the database of insurance companies.

-Due to their convenience of use and immediacy in the collection of physiological and physical information, the electronic health data based on 调委员 wearable devices can generate fairly complete RWD.
+Due to their convenience of use and immediacy in the collection of physiological and physical information by wearable devices, through connecting with electronic health data can generate fairly complete RWD.

-2.1.10Data for other specific purposes
+3.3.2 Data for other specific purposes

-Public health surveillance data
+1) Public health surveillance data

-There is a list of databases that are related to the surveillance of public health, such as infectious disease monitoring, the Adverse Events Following Immunization (AEFI) monitoring system, etc. The information collected can be used to analyze the morbidity of infectious disease, the incidence of regular and abnormal vaccine reactions.
+There is a series of databases that are related to the surveillance of public health, such as infectious disease monitoring, the Adverse Events Following Immunization (AEFI) monitoring system, etc. The information collected can be used to analyze the morbidity of infectious disease, the incidence of common and severe vaccination reactions.

-Data from patient follow-up
+2) Data from patient follow-up

-In the real-world environment of clinical diagnosis and treatment, inhospital EMRs are often insufficient in capturing all important clinical indicators, such as overall survival, 5-year survival rate, adverse reaction information, etc. EMR data may need to be supplemented with long-term follow-up data, in order to produce fitted RWD.
+In the real-world environment of clinical diagnosis and treatment, in-hospital EMRs are often insufficient in capturing all important clinical indicators, such as overall survival, 5-year survival rate, adverse reaction information, etc. EMR data may need to be supplemented with long-term follow-up data, in order to produce fitted RWD.
 Patient follow-up data mainly refer to out-of-hospital data collected via letter, telephone, outpatient service, SMS, online follow-up, etc., as authorized by the hospital or a third-party service provider for the purpose of clinical research.
-The collected information can include clinical endpoints, rehabilitation guidance, medication reminders, and satisfaction surveys, etc. Data are generally stored in hospital follow-up data systems.
-The complete data covering the patient's life cycle and disease journey may eventually be generated by connecting EMR data with clinical data from multiple other sources, and be used to explore clinical research problems such as disease occurrence mechanism, disease progression, treatment methods, prognostic factors, etc.
+The follow-up service includes clinical endpoints collected, rehabilitation guidance, medication reminders, and satisfaction surveys, etc. Data are generally stored in hospital follow-up data systems.
+Through connecting with EMR data and merging clinical data from multiple sources, follow up data can be used to explore clinical research problems such as disease occurrence mechanism, disease progression, treatment methods, prognostic factors, etc.

-Patient medication data
+3) Patient medication data